 “You stole my clothes while we were at the creek.
 Everybody saw my boobs!”

 As if he wasn’t even talking, I poked him in the chest with the mop handle while listing his many sins.
-“You told your mom I dropped that pie at Christmas when you are the one who tripped me.”
+“You told your mom I dropped that pie at Christmas when you were the one who tripped me.”

 “Then you told everyone that I smelled like yogurt.”